Ruluk/bootstrap-pincode-input/README.md

 It supports a callback after all digits are entered and backspace is allowed.
 See Usage below this page to find out all parameters

 For touch devices there will be only one input tag created.
-Behind it there will be a structure of <divs> ready for you to style.
+Behind it there will be a structure of `&lt;divs&gt;` ready for you to style.

 # Demo